Coen Hess

 He has played at representative level for Queensland in the State of Origin series.

 Background

 Hess was born in Bundaberg, Queensland, Australia and lived in the town until the age of 8.

 While in Bundaberg, he played junior rugby league for the Across The Waves Tigers club and attended St Patrick's Catholic School.
 He then moved with his family to Mount Isa, where he played for the Mount Isa Black Stars.
-In 2012, Hess signed a scholarship deal with the North Queensland Cowboys and moved to Townsville where he attended Ignatius Park College.

 Playing career

 In 2012, Hess represented the Queensland under-16 side.
 In 2014, Hess made his NYC debut for the Cowboys, scoring a try in his side's loss to the Newcastle Knights.
 Later that year he represented the Queensland under-18 side and was a member of the Townsville Stingers' victorious Mal Meninga Cup and National Under-18 Championship sides.

 2015

 In January 2015, Hess was a member of Queensland's Emerging Maroons squad and played for the Cowboys in the 2015 NRL Auckland Nines tournament.
 On 19 March 2015, Hess re-signed with the Cowboys for a further three seasons.
 On 2 May 2015, Hess represented the Junior Kangaroos against Junior Kiwis, starting at second-row in the 22-20 win at Robina Stadium.
 On 8 July 2015, Hess would represent for Queensland Under 20s against New South Wales Under 20s, starting at second-row in the 32-16 loss at Suncorp Stadium.
 In June 2015, Hess made his Queensland Cup debut for the Mackay Cutters, scoring two tries and setting up another in their 28-18 victory over the Redcliffe Dolphins in which Hess was given man of the match honours.
 In Round 24 of the 2015 NRL season, Hess made his first-grade debut for the North Queensland Cowboys, playing off the interchange bench, scoring a try on debut in North Queensland's impressive 50-16 win at Mt Smart Stadium.
 This was Hess's only NRL match in the season.
 On 14 September 2015, Hess was named at second-row in the 2015 NYC Team of the Year.